StrikingLoo/Kantankanban/README.md

 `python -m kantankanban list -n $BOARD_NAME` (Yes, the board list is just another meta-board!)

-Add `-d 1` to see cards' creation dates. 🗓

 This command will result in something like this:

 ```